-- Execute and manage subawards and coordinate subrecipient activities. - Execute and manage site host agreements and ensure the right to use the project site throughout the term of the Agreement, as applicable.
-A site host agreement is not required if the Recipient is the site host. - Notify the CEC in writing immediately, but no later than five calendar days, if there is a reasonable likelihood the project site cannot be acquired or can no longer be used for the project. - Submit a letter to the CAM at least 2 working days prior to the kick-off meeting describing the subawards and any site host agreements needed or stating that no subawards or site host agreements are required. - If requested by the CAM, submit a draft of each subaward and any site host agreement required to conduct the work under this Agreement to the CAM for review. - If requested by the CAM, submit a final copy of each executed subaward and any site host agreement.

-• If Recipient intends to add new subrecipients or change subrecipients, then the Recipient shall notify the CAM.
+- Execute and manage subawards and coordinate subrecipient activities. - Submit a letter to the CAM at least 2 working days prior to the kick-off meeting describing the subawards and any site host agreements needed or stating that no subawards or site host agreements are required. - If requested by the CAM, submit a draft of each subaward and any site host agreement required to conduct the work under this Agreement to the CAM for review. - If requested by the CAM, submit a final copy of each executed subaward and any site host agreement. - If Recipient intends to add new subrecipients or change subrecipients, then the Recipient shall notify the CAM.

 - Letter describing the subawards and any site host agreements needed, or stating that no subawards or site host agreements are required

 - Draft subaward (if requested)

 - Final subaward (if requested)

-- Draft site host agreement (if requested)

-- Final site host agreement (if requested)